-The courses are aimed at all students enrolled at the Lucerne University of Applied Sciences and Arts.
+The courses are aimed at all students enrolled at the Lucerne University of Applied Sciences and Arts (except for continuing education students).
 Staff and external participants may also take part subject to availability.

 When can I register for the Language Centre modules?

 The respective registration dates are published on the centre’s website.
-Registration opens in the second week of January for the spring semester and in the last week of July/first week of August for the autumn semester.
+Registration opens in the beginning of January for the spring semester and in the first/second week of August for the autumn semester.